Tamkien/S1_PRF192/README.md

 I love them as much as i love my children.

-As long as the subject is not finished, there will be more and more files and repositỏies uploaded here.
+As long as the subject is not finished, there will be more and more files and repositories uploaded here.

 In my opinion, if you're ethical enough, the codes will run!